|

 The dal is first washed and a paste is made from it.

 When ready to fry the dumplings, the remaining ingredients are added and stirred except for oil, into the paste.
-Care should be taken while blending the batter as overblend can make the batter dense, which will in turn make the dumplings hard and chewy.
+Care should be taken while blending the batter as over blend can make the batter dense, which in turn will make the dumplings hard and chewy.

 Heat oil in a kadhai and cook in low temperature.
-These pakodas are served hot accompanied by Pudina Chutney or Dhania-Pudina Chutney.

 |